kovidgoyal/calibre/manual/edit.rst

 Snippets
 ^^^^^^^^^^^^^^^

-The calibre editor supports *snippets*.
+The calibre E-book editor supports *snippets*.
 A snippet is a piece of text that is either re-used often or contains a lot of redundant text.
 The editor allows you to insert a snippet with only a few key strokes.
 The snippets are very powerful, with many features, such as placeholders you